 Ben is a Martindale-Hubbell AV Preeminent Rated attorney and currently serves on the Regional Board of the Alabama Head Injury Foundation.
 Previously, he served on the the editorial board for The Docket, a publication of the Montgomery County Bar Association, and the board of trustees of the Montgomery County Association for Justice.
 He is a former member of the Paralegal Studies/Legal Studies Advisory Committee for South University.

-Ben has been selected to the 2017 and 2018 Best Lawyers in America lists and was selected to the 2018 Super Lawyers list.
+Ben has been regularly selected to the Best Lawyers in America list since 2017 and was selected to the 2018 Super Lawyers list.

 Ben is a frequent guest speaker about settlement issues and cases involving Nursing Homes.

 After working three years as a police officer with the Montgomery Police Department, Ben completed his undergraduate degree at Auburn University at Montgomery and later attended law school at Cumberland School of Law.
 While in law school, Ben served as an editor for The American Journal of Trial Advocacy.
 Ben has been published in that and other publications.

 Following his graduation from law school, Ben served one year as a law clerk to the Honorable John C. Tyson III on one of the Alabama appellate courts.
 In 1990, he began his law practice with a local firm in which he later became a partner.
 Ben handled several cases, ranging from products liability to medical malpractice to personal injury cases, many of which resulted in six- and seven-figure settlements and verdicts.
 Ben returned to work as a senior staff attorney with the appellate court for 2004 and part of 2005, before joining Beasley Allen.